sakibahmed-da/customer_purchase_pattern/README.md

 ## Data preprocessing:

--Import necessary libraries and load dataset on Jupyter notebook
+- Import necessary libraries and load dataset on Jupyter notebook

--Checking Data columns and null values.
+- Checking Data columns and null values.
 Delete some columns and fill null values with perfect match of those data.

--Then dealing with some duplicates data.
+- Then dealing with some duplicates data.

 ## Key Findings: